Plugily-Projects/plugily-projects.github.io/docs/buildbattle/development/developer-api.md

 ```

 :::caution
-**Danger!** Be aware of IndexOutOfBoundsException as the list might be not enough big!
+Be aware of IndexOutOfBoundsException as the list might be not enough big!
 :::

 ### **Available statistic types**